-Let’s walk through some ways to help you develop 20/20 vision heading into the year 2020.
+Let’s walk through some ways to help you develop a 20/20 vision heading into the next year.

 Be willing to lean into change